-For a long time there has been various amounts of uncertainty among GPs and Practice Managers with regards to how long GP practices have in which to appeal their Notional Rent.
+For a long time, there has been uncertainty among GPs and Practice Managers with regards to the time limits placed on GP practices to appeal their Notional Rent.

 Here’s our proven explanation of why this is the case: